pricemi115/grumptech-fs-hasher/README.md

 # GrumpTech-FS-Hasher

-A JavaSctipt node module for for producing message digests of files and directories.
+A JavaScript node module for for producing message digests of files and directories.
 The message digest of a directory is computed as the hash of the message digests of all of the contents of the directory.

 ## Installation
 > npm install grumptech-fs-hasher